jh3nd3rs0n/jargyle/README.md

 ```

 If you do not want to have the password appear in any script or in any part of the command line history for security reasons, you can use the command line option `--enter-ssl-trust-store-pass` instead.
+It will provide an interactive prompt for you to enter the password.

 Partial command line example: